samtj/PersistenceBenchmark/README.md

 This is a standard and personal latency benchmark of Get & Put operations on POCO C# objects against the different permutations of common durable stores and serialization techniques.
 Note the interesting behavior as complexity of the objects increase.

-Included "databases" in this benchmark:
+Included "data stores" in this benchmark:
 - CouchDB
 - MongoDB
 - Redis
+- Couchbase
+- Elastic Search
+- Couchbase w/ Replication to Elastic Search
 - SQLServer Filestream
+- SQLServer Table Storage

 Included serialization techniques:
 - .NET BinaryFormatter
 - Google Protocol Buffers
+- Json.NET by Newtonsoft

-Note that the following operations are run on a local laptop and averaged over 10 runs.
+Note that the following operations are run on a local Windows 7 laptop and averaged over 5 sets of 20 runs each.
-All "databases" are setup on the same laptop to mitigate network latency between nodes.
+All "data stores" are setup on the same laptop to mitigate network latency between nodes.

 This benchmark is in no way a formal comparison/benchmark.
-This benchmark only provides comparison of the latency aspect of this serialization and persistence.
+This benchmark only provides comparison of the latency aspect of serialization and persistence.
+This benchmark assumes the use-case of a simple Key-Value store.
+Object ID is assumed to be a unique key and the key is used to retrieve that particular object from the store.

-This benchmark does not represent the use-case of a system under heavy load.
+This benchmark also does not represent the use-case of a system/store under heavy load or in the event of nodes failure as well as node partitioning.

+For Put operations, time captured includes serialization from a particular C# POCO and persistence into the store.
+For Get operations, time captured includes query from the store and deserialization from persisted stream (binary, Json, etc) into C# POCO representation.

 There are way more advantages and disadvantages of each technology involved not covered in this benchmark.

+For example: Elastic Search provides way more flexibility in terms of searching and locating documents by indexes using Lucene.
+However, it does so at a cost that is not covered here.

 **Get** Operations